Online Combinatorial Optimization with Graphical Dependencies: Preliminaries on Markov Random Fields

 \begin{definition}[\textbf{$\Delta$-MRF prophet model}] We have a $\Delta$-MRF distribution $\cD$ over demand points $V$, which is known upfront to the algorithm.
 The demand set $D$ is then sampled $D \sim \cD$ and sequentially revealed to the online algorithm. \end{definition}

-In the \emph{single-sample $\Delta$-MRF prophet model}, the setup is the same as $\Delta$-MRF prophet model, except that the underlying MRF distribution is unknown to the algorithm, and instead it is provided a single $n$-dimensional sample from this MRF distribution.
+In the \emph{single-sample $\Delta$-MRF prophet model}, the setup is the same as $\Delta$-MRF prophet model, except that the underlying MRF distribution is unknown, and instead the algorithm is provided a single $n$-dimensional sample from this MRF distribution.

 Next, we define our $p$-sample independent model, whose definition is identical to the definition of \cite{KPSSV-ITCS19,LattanziMVWZ-NeurIPS21,CorreaCFOT21}, and is closely related to the AOS model in \cite{KNR2020,KNR-SODA22,ArgyFrieGuptSeil2022}.